bakebrlk/bakebrlk/README.md

 - 👯 I’m looking to collaborate **with other developers**

-- 🥅 2023 Goals: **Meet with more people and improve myself in iOS development.**
+- 🥅 2024 Goals: **Meet with more people and improve myself in iOS development.**

 - 📫 How to reach me [https://www.linkedin.com/in/bekzat-birlik-4b5611262/](https://www.linkedin.com/in/bekzat-birlik-4b5611262/)

 - 💬 Ask me about any tech related stuff.

-- ⚡ Fun fact **I spend almost 2 hours reading book and playing ping pong**
+- ⚡ Fun fact **I spend almost reading book and playing ping pong**

 <h3 align="left">Connect with me:</h3>
 <p align="left">